When p5.js createGraphics() Refuses to Let Go of Your Memory

 Create a JavaScript module that generates a resembling Generativemasks.

-Demonstration of the death
+Demonstration of the Death: A Stress Test

 I made a demonstration program on OpenProcessing to compare the fixed and not fixed versions of the 'Garg'.
 If you want your browser down, try it with your own risk.